Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

 \section{Empirical Evaluation}

-We now empirically validate the soundness and performance of Algorithm \ref{alg:stochastic} on several standard MDPs.
-The goal of the empirical evaluation is to answer the following research questions:
+We empirically validate the performance of CGPO on several MDPs, aiming to answer the following questions:

-\begin{enumerate}[leftmargin=*, label={\textbf{Q\arabic*:}}] \item Does CGPO recover exact solutions when the ideal policy class is known?
-How does it perform if the optimal policy class is not known? \item How do different policy expressivity classes perform per constraint generation iteration for each problem? \item How can we explain the results from the worst-case analysis to gain further insight about a policy? \end{enumerate}
+\begin{enumerate}[leftmargin=*, label={\textbf{Q\arabic*}}] \item Does CGPO recover exact solutions when the ideal policy class is known?
+How does it perform if the optimal policy class is not known? \item How do different policy expressivity classes perform for each problem? \item Does the worst-case analysis provide further insight about a policy? \end{enumerate}

-To answer these questions, we evaluate on linear inventory control, linear reservoir management, and nonlinear VTOL control domains.
-Full descriptions are provided in the Appendix, including analysis of an additional nonlinear Boolean-action ``intercept" domain.
-Inventory control has provably optimal PWS-S policies, whereas no optimal policy class is known explicitly for reservoir control; this allows us to answer Q1.
-The incorporation of the nonlinear VTOL problem will allow us to evaluate how CGPO scales across a variety of expressivity classes for linear/nonlinear dynamics.
-A public github repository\footnote{Github URL suppressed for anonymous review.} allows reproduction of all results and application of CGPO to arbitrary RDDL domains.